 In Rabbi Wein’s view the emphasis on wood-- and by extension the tree it comes from-- is a symbol of Torah, “the tree of life for all who embrace it”.
 And trees are life itself—renewable; productive; sources of shade and fruit that benefit others; and inspiring in their beauty.
 The tree theme is associated with the Ten Commandments as a reminder that the Torah encourages us humans to mimic some of the tree’s characteristics— productivity; inventiveness; and helping others.

 “You Should Teach These Words to Your Sons to Speak of Them…”

-The Lubavitcher Rebbe asserts that “…nowadays it is not only permissible to teach women even the deepest parts of the Torah, but it is an absolute necessity to do so”.
-He explains that in the modern world where women are exposed to a wide range of secular ideas it is critical that they be grounded in Torah knowledge and ideas in order to cope with concepts that may be antithetical to Torah.
+The Lubavitcher Rebbe stated that “…nowadays it is not only permissible to teach women even the deepest parts of the Torah, but it is an absolute necessity to do so”.
+In the modern world where women are exposed to a wide range of secular ideas it is critical that they be grounded in Torah knowledge and ideas to cope with concepts that may be antithetical to Torah.